 Some other effects may follow the ceremony including:

 Nausea, vomiting, diarrhea, abdominal pain, dizziness, heart palpitations, feeling of a lump in throat, trouble swallowing, swelling of the lips, eyelids, or face, loss of bladder control.

 Kambo, as well as other psychedelics are not for everyone.
 You need to be “called” by this kind of medicine.
 When you have a “calling” you will have no doubts and will know what to do.

 Certain underlying health conditions can increase your risk for serious side effects.
 It’s best to avoid kambo if you have:

 low blood pressure

-mental health conditions, such as depression, anxiety disorders, and Addison’s disease.
+severe mental health conditions, such as depression, anxiety disorders, and Addison’s disease.
 Those who are pregnant or breastfeeding as well as children shouldn’t use kambo.